-Program Name Brief Program Description Amount (\$) Cash, In- Kind, or Both1 1-time or Ongoing2 Who is Served3 Program Initiator4 Partners SPARK (Supporting Parents and Resilient Kids) Center SPARK is a national model which provides specialized, comprehensive support for medically and/or psychiatrically complex children during the infant/toddler/preschool years and, later, during out-of-school hours.
-SPARK operates an Early Childhood Day Program, a School-Age After School Program, a young adult Job Training Program, a Summer Camp Program, and the TICKET to Success Program which helps young people shape their own successful futures while they, in turn, help young children with special needs. \$846,971 3% cash/ 97% other ongoing since 1988 medically and/or psychiatrically complex children ages infant through 18 years, primarily from but not limited to the Boston neighborhoods of Dorchester, Roxbury, and Mattapan ВМС Boston University School of Medicine, Children's Hospital Boston, Justice Resource Institute Elders Living at Home Program The Elders Living at Home Program (ELAHP) supports elders in making the transition out of homeless and provides supportive services that build on the individual abilities of elders and to help them overcome the barriers to permanent housing.
-ELAP makes every effort to reach out to those most in need, including non-English-speaking elders and other marginalized individuals.
-ELAP is committed to providing high-quality services in a respectful manner that will help each client reach his or her highest potential.
-The ELAP model encompasses service, advocacy, research and education on the causes of and solutions to elder homelessness. \$437,150 35% cash/ 65% other ongoing since 1987 homeless elders in Boston and elders who live in Boston and are at risk of becoming homeless ВМС City of Boston Department of Neighborhood Development, US Administration on Aging, Commonwealth of Massachusetts Executive Office of Elder Affairs
+INSTITUTION NAME: Boston Medical Center FINANCIAL YEAR: 2018 Program Name Brief Program Description Amount (\$) Cash, In- Kind, or Both 1-time or Ongoing Who is Served Program Initiator Partners SPARK (Supporting Parents and Resilient Kids) Center SPARK is a national model which provides specialized, comprehensive support for medically and/or psychiatrically complex children during the infant/toddler/preschool years and, later, during out-of-school hours.
+SPARK operates an Early Childhood Day Program, a School-Age After School Program, a young adult Job Training Program, a Summer Camp Program, and the TICKET to Success Program which helps young people shape their own successful futures while they, in turn, help young children with special needs. \$891,098 3% cash/ 97% other ongoing since 1988 medically and/or psychiatrically complex children ages infant through 18 years, primarily from but not limited to the Boston neighborhoods of Dorchester, Roxbury, and Mattapan BMC Boston University School of Medicine, Children's Hospital Boston, Justice Resource Institute Elders Living at Home Program and Living Well at Home Project The Elders Living at Home Program (ELAHP) supports elders in making the transition out of homeless and provides supportive services that build on the individual abilities of elders and to help them overcome the barriers to permanent housing.
+ELAHP serves elders in greatest need, including non-English-speaking elders and other marginalized individuals.
+ELAHP is committed to providing high-quality services in a respectful manner that will help each client reach his or her highest potential.
+The ELAHP model encompasses service, advocacy, research and education on the causes of and solutions to elder homelessness.
+The new Living Well at Home Project, a community- based complex care management pilot designed to improve health outcomes for frail residents of an elderly/disabled housing complex in Roxbury, serves clients who have at least one chronic illness; many have more than one disabling medical condition. \$568,224 24% cash/ 76% other ongoing since 1987 homeless elders in Boston and elders who live in Boston and are at risk of becoming homeless BMC City of Boston Department of Neighborhood Development, US Administration on Aging, Commonwealth of Massachusetts Executive Office of Elder Affairs